-Analysis | Trump has losing on the brain
+Analysis | Trump keeps talking about losing

 And he said the same thing the same day at a separate rally about Georgia Republican Party chairman, David Shafer, again joking that he wouldn’t speak to him if they lose the state.
 Trump added: “We have a new state chairman of the Georgia GOP — if we don’t win, but we’re going to win — David Shafer.”

 Jokes, yes.
 But it’s also pretty clear Trump is somewhat preoccupied with the prospect of losing.
 Generally, candidates will project confidence in their prospects to keep their supporters energized and optimistic.
-To be clear, Trump has done that too, often referring to nonexistent polls that show him way ahead in states like Michigan and Georgia.
+To be clear, Trump has done that, too, often referring to nonexistent polls that show him way ahead in states like Michigan and Georgia.
 And perhaps there’s something to be said for warning people about the prospect of their side losing.

 But it wouldn’t seem like a great look to repeatedly allude to the idea that you might be about to lose to the worst candidate in modern history.
 And the New York Times’s Maggie Haberman reported a couple weeks ago that advisers say Trump “has telegraphed to them that he is scared of losing — and in particular, scared of losing to Mr. Biden, whom he does not respect.”

-That reporting has certainly been borne out by what Trump has said in the two-and-a-half weeks since.
-Trump’s invocation of losing and losing to his specific opponent are more frequent today even than they were in the 2016 campaign, when most also expected that would be his fate as well.
-Anyone who can read polls, though, can see that prospect looms larger now than it did then, and perhaps Trump — despite his protestations about the polls — can see it too.
+That reporting has certainly been borne out by what Trump has said in the 2½ weeks since.
+Trump’s invocation of losing and losing to his specific opponent are more frequent today even than they were in the 2016 campaign, when most also expected that would be his fate.
+Anyone who can read polls, though, can see that prospect looms larger now than it did then, and perhaps Trump — despite his protestations about the polls — can see it, too.